jt0dd/debugger/README.md

 ### Solution

 The problem warrants the need for a new tool.
 However, with Captone, Unicorn, Keystone, and Ghidra Python libraries all of the required features exist.
-So this project would seek to join them and introduce an optional UI to accomplish all of my reverse engineering work-flow objectives.
+So this project would seek to join them into a reverse engineering Python library and introduce an optional UI to accomplish all of my reverse engineering work-flow objectives.